robdiciuccio/Simple-API-Test-Tool/README.txt

 -- SETUP --

-The application should run on any PHP5-enabled web server.
-Copy the files to a directory on your web server, and load the index.php file in a browser.
+The application should run on any PHP5-enabled web server with cURL.
+Copy the files to a directory on your web server, then copy the config.example.php file to config.php (the configuration file).

 You will need API keys for most of the APIs included in this test tool.
-The developer URLs for each API are included within the API class.
-Register with the relevant API providers, and add your key to the API class, where indicated.
+The developer URLs for each API are included within the API classes.
+Register with the relevant API providers, and add your keys to the configuration file, where indicated.

 -- CREDITS --